Dog Separation Anxiety Signs

 Start here

-If the dog injures themselves, destroys exits, panics for long periods, stops eating when alone, or changed suddenly, speak with a veterinarian and a certified force-free separation anxiety professional.
+If your dog injures themselves, destroys exits, panics for long periods, stops eating when alone, or changes suddenly, ask a vet or separation-anxiety specialist for help.

 Build alone-time tolerance below panic level.
 Short successful absences, predictable setups, and recovery data matter more than waiting for the dog to cry it out.